-In April 2021, the Company signed a mining association agreement with a private Bolivian company and acquired a 98% joint venture interest in the Carangas Project.
-Under the agreement, the Company is required to cover 100% of the future expenditures on exploration, mining, development and production activities for the project.
-The agreement has a term of 30 years and is renewable for additional 15 years.
-The Carangas Project is located approximately 180 km southwest of the city of Oruro and within the 50 km from Bolivia's border with Chile.
-The private Bolivian corporation is owned 100% by Bolivian nationals and holds title to the two exploration licenses (covering an area of 6.25 km2) that comprise the Carangas Project.
-On June 29, 2021, following receipt of exploration licenses and environmental permits, the Company commenced initial discovery drilling at the Carangas Project.
+In April 2021, the Company signed an agreement with a private Bolivian company to acquire a 98% interest in the Carangas Project.
+The Carangas Project is located approximately 180 km southwest of the city of Oruro and within 50 km from Bolivia's border with Chile.
+The private Bolivian company is 100% owned by Bolivian nationals and holds title to the two exploration licenses that cover an area of 6.25 km2.